corentinway/permutation_way_rs/README.md

 # Roadmap

 * use of generics : for the moment, the accepted input is an array of `i32`.
-* implementation of the `Iter` for the moment, the function returns once all permutation are found.
-Thanks to `Iter` trait the algorithm may use less memory based on the next usage for each permutation found
 * finally I will use threads to have it faster.

 I may had a `max` options in order to stop the computation of permutation.
 I may be a number of a function